avatariamfoundation-afk/neurogrid-desci/governance/DAO_SANCTIONS_AND_REMEDIATION.md

-# DAO_SANCTIONS_AND_REMEDIATION.md

-## 1. Purpose
-This document defines the formal sanctions and remediation framework governing misconduct, non-compliance, and harmful actions within the NeuroGrid DAO.

-Its purpose is to ensure accountability, proportional enforcement, system integrity, and protection of patients, contributors, and the public.

----

-## 2. Scope
-This policy applies to:
-- All DAO members
-- Contributors and operators
-- Governance delegates
-- Committee members
-- Contractors and affiliates

-It covers actions across technical, clinical, governance, funding, and ethical domains.

----

-## 3. Sanctionable Conduct
-Sanctions may be imposed for, but are not limited to:

-- Governance manipulation or vote coercion
-- Clinical safety violations
-- AI override abuse
-- Data misuse or suppression
-- Conflict of interest violations
-- Regulatory non-compliance
-- Malicious code deployment
-- Funding misappropriation
-- Repeated negligence or failure to remediate risks

-Intentional or reckless conduct is treated as aggravated.

----

-## 4. Sanction Categories
-Sanctions are tiered based on severity:

-### Level 1 – Corrective Actions
-- Formal warning
-- Mandatory training
-- Increased monitoring
-- Temporary role restrictions

-### Level 2 – Restrictive Sanctions
-- Suspension of voting rights
-- Removal from committees
-- Funding access restrictions
-- Loss of override privileges

-### Level 3 – Severe Sanctions
-- Permanent role removal
-- DAO expulsion
-- Token governance exclusion
-- Public disclosure of misconduct
-- Regulatory notification

----

-## 5. Sanction Determination Process
-Sanctions are determined through:

-1. Incident identification
-2. Evidence preservation
-3. Independent review
-4. Severity and impact assessment
-5. Governance deliberation
-6. Formal sanction resolution

-Due process and documentation are mandatory.

----

-## 6. Remediation Objectives
-Remediation aims to:
-- Eliminate harm
-- Prevent recurrence
-- Restore trust
-- Correct system weaknesses
-- Re-align behavior with DAO principles

-Sanctions without remediation are incomplete.

----

-## 7. Remediation Measures
-Remediation may include:

-- Technical fixes or rollbacks
-- Policy updates
-- Process redesign
-- Clinical safety audits
-- Data correction or restoration
-- Governance structure changes
-- Independent oversight introduction

-Completion is required for sanction closure.

----

-## 8. Sanction Enforcement
+DAO_SANCTIONS_AND_REMEDIATION.md

+Governance Enforcement, Accountability & Corrective Action Framework

+1. Purpose

+This document defines the mandatory sanctions and remediation framework governing misconduct, non-compliance, and harmful actions within the NeuroGrid DAO ecosystem.

+Its objectives are to:

+Enforce accountability

+Protect patient and system safety

+Preserve governance integrity

+Ensure proportional, documented enforcement

+Prevent recurrence of harmful behavior

+Sanctions are treated as a governance safety mechanism, not a punitive preference.

+2. Scope

+This framework applies to:

+DAO members

+Governance delegates

+Committee members

+Core, MedIntel, and DeSci contributors

+Contractors and affiliated operators

+It covers actions across:

+Governance

+Clinical AI operations

+Data stewardship

+Funding and treasury controls

+Ethics and compliance systems

+3. Foundational Enforcement Principles

+NeuroGrid sanctions operate on five principles:

+Proportionality – Sanctions match severity and impact

+Due Process – Evidence-based, documented decisions

+Safety Priority – Patient and system safety override all interests

+Non-Retaliation – Protection for reporters and investigators

+Remediation First – Correction is mandatory, not optional

+4. Sanctionable Conduct

+Sanctions may be imposed for:

+Governance manipulation or vote coercion

+Abuse of emergency or override powers

+Clinical safety violations

+AI model misuse or concealment of risk

+Data misuse, suppression, or unauthorized access

+Conflict of interest violations

+Regulatory non-compliance

+Malicious or negligent code deployment

+Funding misappropriation

+Repeated failure to implement corrective actions

+Intentional, reckless, or concealed conduct is treated as aggravated.

+5. Sanction Severity Levels
+5.1 Level 1 – Corrective Sanctions

+Applied for minor or first-time violations:

+Formal warning

+Mandatory retraining

+Increased monitoring

+Temporary role limitations

+5.2 Level 2 – Restrictive Sanctions

+Applied for serious or repeated violations:

+Suspension of voting rights

+Removal from governance roles

+Loss of funding access

+Revocation of override authority

+5.3 Level 3 – Severe Sanctions

+Applied for critical or malicious violations:

+Permanent role removal

+DAO membership expulsion

+Token governance exclusion

+Public disclosure of misconduct

+Mandatory regulatory notification

+6. Sanction Determination Process

+All sanctions follow a defined process:

+Incident identification

+Evidence preservation

+Independent review

+Severity and impact assessment

+Governance or safety council determination

+Formal sanction resolution and documentation

+Emergency safety sanctions may be enacted immediately.

+7. Mandatory Remediation Requirements

+Sanctions must include remediation actions, which may involve:

+Technical fixes or model rollbacks

+Clinical safety audits

+Data correction or restoration

+Policy or process redesign

+Governance structure changes

+Independent oversight or review

+Sanctions are not considered closed until remediation is verified.

+8. Enforcement & Execution

 Once approved:

-- Sanctions take effect immediately
+Sanctions take effect immediately

-- Enforcement is automated where possible
+Enforcement is automated where possible

+Actions are logged immutably

-- Non-compliance escalates severity
+Non-compliance escalates sanction severity

-- No retroactive immunity is permitted
+No retroactive immunity is permitted.

-Enforcement actions are immutable and logged.

----

-## 9. Appeal Mechanism
+9. Appeal Mechanism

 Sanctioned parties may:

-- Submit a single appeal
+Submit one formal appeal

-- Provide new evidence only
+Provide new or overlooked evidence only

-- Appeal within defined timeframes
+Adhere to defined submission timelines

-Appeals do not suspend urgent safety sanctions.
+Appeals do not suspend urgent safety-related sanctions.

----

-## 10. Transparency and Disclosure
+10. Transparency & Disclosure

-Sanctions and remediation outcomes:
+All sanctions and remediation outcomes:

-- Are recorded on-chain where applicable
+Are logged in governance records

-- Are included in DAO transparency reports
+Are included in transparency reporting

-- May be disclosed publicly if risk-related
+May be publicly disclosed if safety-relevant

-Patient safety incidents require mandatory disclosure.

----
+Patient-identifiable data is never disclosed.

-## 11. Regulatory Coordination
+11. Regulatory Coordination

 Where applicable, sanctions trigger:

-- Regulatory notification
+Regulatory notifications

-- Clinical authority engagement
+Clinical authority engagement

-- External audit coordination
+External audits

-- Cross-border compliance actions
+Cross-border compliance actions

-DAO governance does not override law.
+DAO governance does not override statutory obligations.

----

-## 12. Non-Retaliation Clause
+12. Non-Retaliation Protection

-No retaliation is permitted against:
+Retaliation against the following is strictly prohibited:

-- Whistleblowers
+Whistleblowers

-- Investigators
+Investigators

-- Compliance officers
-- Affected patients or clinicians
+Ethics or compliance officers

+Clinicians raising safety concerns

-Retaliation itself constitutes sanctionable conduct.
+Retaliation constitutes a sanctionable offense.

----

-## 13. Review and Updates
+13. Review & Update Cycle

-This policy is reviewed:
+This framework is reviewed:

-- Annually
+Annually

-- After major enforcement actions
+After major enforcement actions

-- Following regulatory updates
+Following regulatory changes

-- Upon DAO structural changes
+Upon governance restructuring

+14. Binding Status

+This document is:

+Binding across all NeuroGrid DAOs

+Enforced through technical and procedural controls

+Amendable only via compliant governance processes

+Subject to internal and external audit

+Status

+Active – Mandatory Sanctions & Remediation Framework